epfl-ada/ada-2025-project-barrada/README.md

 ### Data & Cleaning (data_processing.py)

 * We load the body and title hypernetwork (≈858k links).
-The PROPERTIES vector is split into 21 text attributes (e.g., readability, VADER sentiment) and 65 LIWC indicators per link.
+The PROPERTIES vector is split into 21 text attributes and 65 LIWC indicators per link.
 * We standardize subreddit names (lowercase, trimmed), drop self-loops, coerce timestamps to datetime, and create binary sentiment flags (is_positive, is_negative) plus convenience time fields (year/month).
 Invalid or malformed PROPERTIES rows are removed.
 * The output is **combined_hyperlinks.csv** , the foundation for all subsequent analysis.